i02sDarling/nuxt-playground/README.md

 # Nuxt Tutorial Playground

 > [!WARNING]
-> This project is unfinished and heavily work in progress.
+> The architecture of this project is ready, while the tutorial content is still work in progress, contributions appreciated!

 An interactive interactive tutorial and playground for learning Nuxt.
-Powered by [Nuxt](https://nuxt.com) and [WebContainers](https://webcontainers.io/).
+Powered by [Nuxt](https://nuxt.com/docs) and [WebContainers](https://webcontainers.io/).

 Inspired by [learn.svelte.dev](https://learn.svelte.dev).

+`learn.nuxt.com` is not yet deployed, but you can preview the latest branch at [learn-dev.nuxt.com](https://learn-dev.nuxt.com).

 ## Live Streaming

-Anthony Fu is doing regular live streaming on building this project from scratch.
-You can watch the recordings or join the live stream on [YouTube](https://www.youtube.com/playlist?list=PL4ETc_mXFfxUGiY852jH3ctljnI2e9Rax).
+Anthony Fu built this project from scratch on Live Streaming.
+You can watch the recordings of the full process on [YouTube](https://www.youtube.com/playlist?list=PL4ETc_mXFfxUGiY852jH3ctljnI2e9Rax).

 ## Contributing

-> [!IMPORTANT]
->
-> **Please create an issue first before submitting PRs.**
-> So that we can discuss about the directions and plans, to avoid wasted efforts.
-Thank you!
->
-> This project is progressed mainly on Live Stream.
-In general, we want to present the main progress on the stream so people can follow along the whole process.
-Contributions are still greatly welcome!
-For PR that makes refactors or big changes, we could review them on the stream as well.

-## Development
+### Development

 To run this project locally, you need to have [Node.js v20.0+](https://nodejs.org/en/) and [pnpm](https://pnpm.io/) installed.